Sunday 24th May 2015

 From Pont Rhyd y Groes the route heads West alongside the river Ystwyth valley floor affording the riders only their second flat section!
 This section of road forms a rare flat part of Aberystwyth CC’s tough summer races; The Tour of the Mining valleys and the Angela Davies Memorial.
 The riders continue onto another bridge across the Ystwyth heading North West through the village of Abermagwr before turning East to tackle the routes final climb.
 The climb here is again steady, 3.2 miles at 4.9% climbing 848ft, with the road ramping up just past the Farmers Arms pub in Llanfihangel y Creuddyn.
 This climb takes the riders from the valley floor back up onto the open hills, a sharp left turn at the top taking the riders onto the A4120 road from Devils Bridge, back inland towards Ponterwyd and the welcome downhill section to the finish.
 The first three miles out of Ponterwyd on the A44 are a gradual slog, but the final nine miles are a nice gentle descent followed by the flat roads of the valley floor as you head into the outskirts of town.

-This final section takes a left at both mini roundabouts in the village of Llanbadarn, over the level crossings (watch out for trains!) and then a left hand turn off the main road into the University ground of Blaendolau, under the inflatable Continental Tyres arch for a well earned goody bag, plate of pasta or bowl of Cawl in our marquee.
+This final section takes a right at both mini roundabouts in the village of Llanbadarn, towards Aberystwyth, turning left at Plascrug Leisuire Centre towards Aberystwyth Rugby Club and onto Placrug Avenue.
+Once under the inflatable Continental Tyres arch, park your bike for a well earned goody bag, plate of pasta or bowl of Cawl.

 Shower and toilet facilities are also provided.